deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-The interval of socket info sync.
+Synchronization interval for process Socket information.

-0 means disabled, do not configure a value less than 1s except for 0.
+0 means disabled, do not configure a value less than `1s` except for 0.

+Note: When enabling this feature, the specific process list must also be specified in `inputs.proc.process_matcher`, i.e., `inputs.proc.socket_info_sync_interval` must be included in `inputs.proc.process_matcher.[*].enabled_features`.
+Additionally, ensure `inputs.proc.enabled` is configured to **true**.

 ### Minimal Lifetime {#inputs.proc.min_lifetime}